arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

 {% hint 'warning' %}
-The _replication factor_ has to be set to a value equals or higher than 2 to achive mimimal data redundancy via the synchronous replication.
+The _replication factor_ has to be set to a value equals or higher than 2 to achieve minimal data redundancy via the synchronous replication.
 {% endhint %}

 {% hint 'warning' %}
-An equal-or-higher-than 2 _replication factor_ has to be set **explicitely** when the collection is created, or can be set later at run time if you forgot to set it at creation time.
+An equal-or-higher-than 2 _replication factor_ has to be set **explicitly** when the collection is created, or can be set later at run time if you forgot to set it at creation time.
 {% endhint %}